Our phones are temporarily down as we move the service to our new clinic. Phones should be back up on Tuesday, July 7th.

 We are growing and working hard to continue to make a positive difference for the cats and their families in our area.
 We would love to have you join us in our efforts.
 Be a Feline Friend and lend a hand to our wonderful kitties.
 For more information, please call 352-840-0663 and choose option 3 to be connected to our volunteer coordinator!

-We invite you to join us at our upcoming Board meeting on Friday, March 20th at 5:00pm.
+We invite you to join us at our next Board meeting on Friday, June 19th at 5:00pm.
 Our meeting is held at the Sheriff's substation on State Road 200.
 The address is 9048 SW HWY 200 (near Oak Run).
 Everyone is welcome to attend.
+Agendas and minutes of prior Board meetings can be found under the Board of Director's page.

 String Toy Caution